 In the past days, more people and necessary material, have come onboard.
 The new ship is expected back in Bremerhaven Germany after the test program has been completed.
 In the meantime, the final interior works are underway to deliver the liner to the shipping company in a few weeks.

-Thomas Weigend, Managing Director of MEYER WERFT, said Odyssey OTS would be the 3rd liner they delivered during the Coronavirus/COVID crisis.
+Thomas Weigend, Managing Director of MEYER WERFT, said Odyssey OTS would be the 3rd liner they delivered during the pandemic.
 That was a tremendous achievement that was "only possible due to the far-sighted and responsible actions of all people at the shipyard and on board."

 According to project manager Thorsten Kroes, the current situation showed how important it was to act quickly and transparently.